SakSal-tech/investment-api/ERRORS.md

 @Mock private RiskService riskService; This created a mock RiskService (not a real one).
 I should have used @InjectMocks for the class too test (RiskService), and @Mock for its dependencies (AssetHistoryService, etc).This way, Mockito creates a real RiskService and injects the mocks into it.
 In the future, only use @InjectMocks on the class under test, and @Mock for its dependencies.

+rror:
+Risk calculation was failing in tests with NullPointerException when calling:

+assetHistoryService.getHistoricalReturns(String assetId)

+Symptoms:

+RiskServiceTest failed.

+Asset historical returns were null.

+OpenJDK warning: "Not enough price history for assetId: test..."

+Cause:

+AssetHistoryService dependency in RiskService was not injected correctly.

+Mockito mocks were applied incorrectly: @Mock and @InjectMocks were swapped.

+RiskService constructor expected a real AssetHistoryService, but none was provided.

+Solution:

+Correct Mockito annotations:

+@Mock
+private AssetHistoryService assetHistoryService; // dependency

+@InjectMocks
+private RiskService riskService; // class under test

+@InjectMocks is always used on the class you are testing (RiskService).

+@Mock is used for all its dependencies (AssetHistoryService, repositories, etc.).

+Provide test data via mock:

+when(assetHistoryService.getHistoricalReturns("test"))
+    .thenReturn(List.of(0.02, 0.03, -0.01));

+Constructor injection:

+RiskService should have a constructor accepting AssetHistoryService.

+Mockito automatically injects the mock into the constructor when using @InjectMocks.

+Run test:

+RiskService now calculates risk using mocked historical returns.

+NullPointerException no longer occurs.

+Warnings about insufficient price history are expected in test logs but do not fail the test.

+Result:

+RiskServiceTest runs successfully.

+Risk calculation logic works with injected mock data.

+Future tests can mock different return values for various asset scenarios.

+Error
+Parameterized JUnit test for dummy client generation was failing.
+Symptoms included:

+Test not running or reporting no parameters supplied.

+NullPointerException when trying to use injected dependencies inside the test method.

+Mismatched types in CSV source vs method parameters.

+Cause:

+@ParameterizedTest annotation used incorrectly or missing.

+@CsvSource or other parameter provider had values not matching method parameter types.

+Mocks and @InjectMocks/@Mock were applied to the wrong objects.

+Solution:

+Correct JUnit annotations:

+@ParameterizedTest
+@CsvSource({
+    "Client1, client1@example.com",
+    "Client2, client2@example.com"
+})
+void testDummyClientGeneration(String name, String email) {
+    // Test logic here
+}

+Ensure method parameters match CSV source types:

+String in CSV maps to String in method parameters.

+Any primitive type (int, boolean, etc.) in CSV must match the parameter type exactly.

+Properly inject mocks and tested class:

+@Mock
+private ClientRepository clientRepository;

+@InjectMocks
+private ClientService clientService; // class under test

+@InjectMocks goes on the class you are testing.

+@Mock goes on its dependencies.

+Verify constructor injection if used:

+If ClientService has a constructor with ClientRepository or other dependencies, Mockito automatically injects mocks via @InjectMocks.

+Run test with JUnit 5 (Jupiter) engine to support parameterized tests.

+Result:

+Test ran for each row in the CSV source.

+Dependencies were correctly mocked.

+Dummy client generation test passed without NullPointerException.

+# Error Log and Solutions

+This file documents errors encountered during development and how they were solved.

+---

+## September 6, 2025

+**Error:**
+Client was not updating in the database.
+**Cause:**
+The `createdAt` field in the Client entity was missing a setter, so updates failed when Hibernate tried to set this value (even though it is auto-inserted).
+**Solution:**
+Added a setter for `createdAt` in the Client entity.
+Now updates work as expected.

+---

+**Error:**
+User login and password reset were failing.
+**Cause:**
+- Login was failing due to incorrect request body field names (`rawPassword` was required, not `password`).
+- Password reset was failing due to mismatched or missing reset tokens, and password validation was rejecting passwords longer than 15 characters.
+- Error handling was unclear, returning 404 or 403 without specific messages.
+**Solution:**
+- Updated login endpoint to use `UserDTO` and require `rawPassword` in the request body.
+- Improved password validation logic and clarified requirements (8–15 characters, at least one uppercase, one lowercase, one digit, one special character).
+- Added logging and improved error messages for reset token and username mismatches.
+- Fixed the reset password flow to clear the reset token after successful password change.
+- Verified that the reset token and username match in the database before allowing password reset.

+---

+**Error:**
+API was returning 404 for valid reset password requests.
+**Cause:**
+Password validation was failing due to length or missing required character types, or the reset token was not found for the user.
+**Solution:**
+- Added debug logging to `findByResetToken` and `resetPassword` methods in `UserService`.
+- Improved error handling in `UserController` to return specific error messages for token not found, invalid username, or password validation failure.
+- Ensured the reset token and username are checked together before updating the password.

+---

+**Summary:**
+- Fixed client update issues by adding missing setters.
+- Standardized user login and password reset flows using DTOs and clear validation.
+- Improved error handling and logging for easier debugging.
+- Password reset now works reliably with proper validation and token clearing.